Skip to main content

 Current Status

-On April 9, 2024, the State Land Board approved the initiation of rulemaking for Oregon Administrative Rules 141-082.
-For more information please see the Land Board agenda item, which includes a 2018 Waterway Leasing Study.
-A Rulemaking Advisory Committee (RAC) will begin in late 2024, and all RAC meetings will be noticed, recorded, and open to the community to attend.
-Prior to adoption, the proposed rule language will open for a comment period in and at least one public hearing will be held.
+Rulemaking Advisory Committee (RAC) meetings are currently underway.
+All RAC meetings will be noticed, recorded, and open to the community to attend online.
+Prior to adoption, the proposed rule language will open for a comment period and at least one public hearing will be held prior to bringing this before the State Land Board for a decision.

 Rulemaking Advisory Committee